HRS0221/Sentiment-Analysis-with-Deep-Learning-Using-Bert/README.md

 The saved model is loaded, and its performance is demonstrated by evaluating predictions on the validation set and displaying accuracy per class.

 # Dependencies and Environment:
-The code specifies dependencies, such as the torch, pandas, tqdm, and transformers libraries.
-It is designed to run in a Colab environment.
+The code specifies dependencies like the torch, pandas, tqdm, and transformers libraries.

+# Required Python Version is 3.10.0
+If you're using vs code or any other IDE then install the 3.10.0 version and then install the libraries you'll not face any errors then, & don't forget to change the path of the .csv file and the location where you want to save the model.

+# Thanks...!